-Position Role Parks and Cemeteries Manager Owner of the AMP.
-Oversight, ensuring that all appropriate information is collated and passed to the relevant parties involved in the asset management process.
-Arboriculture Officer Assist with the collection and management of asset information.
-Principal Officer Asset Management Assists with coordinating information to deliver a comprehensive document of assets, their upkeep, usage and future running costs.
+Position Role Head of Environment (Operations) and Chief planning Officer Owners of the AMP.
+Operations Manager, Neighbourhood Services Support Managers and Outdoor Access Officer Oversight, ensuring that all appropriate information is collated and passed to the relevant parties involved in the asset management process.
+Open Spaces Asset Officers Assist with the collection and management of asset information.
+Principal Officer Asset Management and the Corporate Landlord Manager.
+Assists with coordinating information to deliver a comprehensive document of assets, their upkeep, usage and future running costs.

 Regular meetings and exchanges of information occur between the parties involved in the management and delivery of the Open Spaces AMP.
-These are led by the Parks and Cemeteries Manager and ensure updated information is being coordinated and fed through the AMP on an on-going basis.
+These are jointly held between Planning and Neighbourhood Services and ensure updated information is being coordinated and fed through the AMP on an on-going basis.